aaren/multi_progress/README.md

 [demo-script]: TODO: link to script on github

-And there you go, multiple independent progress bars implemented in Python with not much hassle at all, thanks in large part to how easy [blessings][] makes curses.
+And there you go, multiple independent progress bars implemented in Python with not much hassle at all.
+This took me about 4 hours, blog post included, thanks in large part to how easy [blessings][] makes curses.